Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 	- how do they reflect general principles for good gov (from ISO standard) in organizations, and how do they expand upon them (in the digital context?)?
 1. What are good and bad governance %%include other types of practices?%% practices in DAOs?
 	1. What are bad incidents that have befallen DAOs?
-2. What are the expected practices of a DAO?
-	1. How do real-world DAOs fall short of these expectations?
 3. What constitutes DAO identity?
 	- Can we use DAO identity as a normative yardstick (i.e., benchmark)?
 		- > [This paper argues they can also serve a normative yardstick role in efforts to provide contextual social indicators for sustainability reporting that aims to instigate transformative change](https://onlinelibrary.wiley.com/doi/abs/10.1111/apce.12362)